So many are asking about the bio picture I'm using, it's from a poem written by Monte Leon Manka titled The Shadow on the Wall.

 We are here to help each other, and it would give me honor to know I have helped one.
 Thank you for caring about the family I also care about so deeply.

-FYI: For our Veterans Graves
+FYI: Veterans Graves

 While visiting some cemeteries you may notice that headstones marking certain graves have coins on them, left by previous visitors to the grave.